United States documents leak of the War in Afghanistan: Background

-WikiLeaks describes itself as "a multi-jurisdictional public service designed to protect whistleblowers, journalists and activists who have sensitive materials to communicate to the public".
+In June 2010, The Guardian journalist Nick Davies and WikiLeaks founder Julian Assange established that the U.S. Army had built a huge database with six years of sensitive military intelligence material.
+WikiLeaks wanted to release the material immediately, but Davies convinced him to let the Guardian examine it first.
 In an interview with the UK's Channel 4, Assange said that "we have a stated commitment to a particular kind of process and objective, and that commitment is to get censored material out and never to take it down".
 He contrasted the group with other media outlets by saying that "other journalists try to verify sources.
-We don't do that, we verify documents.
-We don't care where it came from."
+We don't do that, we verify documents."
 He denied that the group has an inherent bias against the Afghanistan War, saying that "We don't have a view about whether the war should continue or stop – we do have a view that it should be prosecuted as humanely as possible."
 However, he also said that he believes the leaked information will turn world public opinion to think more negatively of the war.